 Cessna has scaled back production plans for its Citation Mustang very light jet to about 70 units this year and is monitoring the market to evaluate whether production adjustments will be necessary for its light and midsize jets, Scott Donnelly, president and chief executive of Cessna parent Textron, reported last week.
 The company was forced to temporarily halt Mustang production as it worked through a supplier issue (BA, May 31/3).
 Slow sales have further hindered production plans, and ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Cessna Scales Back Mustang Production Plans".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Cessna Scales Back Mustang Production Plans".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.